| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 of colonizing because of the hard work involved.
 A higher percentage of these

-newcomers were Enlightened and soon began complaining about their Bible-based
+newcomers were Enlightened and soon began complaining

-the closet liberals out into the open.
-Rev. Nathaniel Ward of Massachusetts Bay
+secular society brought the closet liberals out into the open.
+Rev. Nathaniel

-Colony addressed the evils of religious freedom: “There is no worse evil than
+Ward of Massachusetts Bay Colony addressed the evils of religious freedom:

-mistaken liberty… Frederick, duke of Saxon, said he had rather the earth should
+“There is no worse evil than mistaken liberty… Frederick, duke of Saxon, said

-swallow him up quick [alive] than he should give a toleration to any opinion
+he had rather the earth should swallow him up quick [alive] than he should give

-against any truth of God.
-He that is willing to tolerate any religion besides
+a toleration to any opinion against any truth of God.
+He that is willing to

-his own either doubts his own or is not sincere in it… The state that will give
+tolerate any religion besides his own either doubts his own or is not sincere

-liberty of conscience in matters of religion must also give liberty of conscience
+in it… The state that will give liberty of conscience in matters of religion

-and action in their moral laws.”
+must also give liberty of conscience and action in their moral laws.”

 But the colony was edging towards